 How will individuals overcome the restrictions aging imposes on their quality of life?
 How will families cope with aging relatives?
 How will the growing numbers of elderly citizens affect public institutions and their budgets, private firms and their economic prospects?

 What challenges will aging societies face and what innovations and solutions will prove most effective to deal with them?
 These are questions that are becoming increasingly poignant, but quite impossible to answer.
 Do the solutions that are currently being proposed actually work in real life?

 This project will offer such empirical evidence from the most advanced ‘silver market’ in the world – Japan.
 The analysis will focus on the use of high-tech home care solutions, from remote-care services to robots, exploring the daily interactions of elderly with technology.
 The speed and intensity of Japan’s demographic change, along with the flexibility of the market and the innovative capacities of Japanese companies, offers a unique opportunity to explore the everyday reality of a hyper-aged society.
 The data acquired through this project will be a valuable asset for the Netherlands and the rest of the world, who will face a similar reality sooner or later.

-This project is executed in collaboration with the German Institute for Japanese Studies, read more information about the project on their website.
+This project is in cooperation with the German Institute of Japanese Studies, read more about the project on their website.